 The Policy of the U.S. in the Middle East After the War on Gaza

 On April 3, 2025, the Fares Center hosted Professor Vali Nasr, Majid Khadduri Professor of International Affairs and Middle East Studies at Johns Hopkins–SAIS, former Dean of SAIS (2012–2019) and Senior Advisor to Ambassador Richard Holbrooke (2009–2011).
-Professor Nasr’s lecture focused on the role of the US in the Middle East in the context of the War on Gaza and other regional developments.
+Professor Nasr’s lecture focused on the role of the U.S. in the Middle East in the context of the war on Gaza.